 Avoiding Work-At-Home Scams

-Scammers are clever and often will get their schemes on legitimate sites.
-For that reason, you need to do your due diligence to protect yourself from scams.
-Here's a few tips to help:
+Scammers are clever and it isn't uncommon to find their schemes on legitimate sites.
+You need to do your due diligence to protect yourself from scams.

-1) Legitimate jobs will never charge to hire you.
-Any job asking for money for anything other than a background check is NOT a job.
-I might not be a scam, but it definitely isn't a job.
+Any job asking for money for anything other than a background check is not a job.
+It might not technically be a scam, but it definitely isn't a job.
 You should proceed with caution, even if the money is for a background check—most jobs pay for this out of their own pockets.

-4) Never apply to a job that asks you to use your own bank account to help it do business.
+Your bank account shouldn't be part of the application process whatsoever.
 These are fake check scams that can cost you thousands of dollars, loss of bank privileges, and possibly jail time.